 Honeynut squash looks like a miniature version of butternut squash.
 With a similar shape, honeynut is actually a cross between butternut and buttercup squash.

 It has vibrant orange flesh and is sweeter than butternut.
-Its smaller size makes it easy to work with and also makes it ideal for one or two servings.
+Its smaller size makes it easy to work with and ideal for one or two servings.

 There is no need to peel the squash.
 The skin holds the squash together while it roasts and provides a pretty presentation.
 The skin is tender and edible if you wish to eat it.

-Honeynut squash is an excellent source of beta-carotene with 2-3 times as much as butternut squash.
-Honeynut squash is also a good source of B vitamins, calcium, iron, potassium, and zinc - among others.
+Honeynut squash is an excellent source of beta-carotene, 2-3 times as much as butternut squash.
+It is also a good source of B vitamins, calcium, iron, potassium, and zinc, among other things.

 📖 Recipe Card